angarsky/diveintopython/learn/classes/class_decorator.md

 ## Real-world Applications of Python Class Property Decorator

-Class Decorators provide a simple syntax for modifying the behavior of a class or its methods.
-The most commonly used class decorators are class, static, and property.

-- **Python Class Decorator:** A decorator is a function that takes another function and extends the function's behavior without explicitly modifying it.

-- **Class Method Python Decorator:** A class method decorator is one that is applied to a method of a class.
-It modifies the behavior of the class method.

-- **Python Class Property Decorator:** A class property decorator allows you to define a read-only property for a class.

-### Real-world Applications of Class Property Decorator

-1. One of the most common real-world applications of Python class property decorator is working with database queries.
+One of the most common real-world applications of Python class property decorator is working with database queries.

 ```python
 class User: